MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- In ChatGPT We Trust?
+Measuring and Characterizing the Reliability of ChatGPT. [[paper]](https://arxiv.org/abs/2304.08979)
+  - Xinyue Shen, Zeyuan Chen, Michael Backes, Yang Zhang.
+  - Key Word: ChatGPT; Reliability; Textual Adversarial Attacks.
+  - <details><summary>Digest</summary> In this paper, we perform the first large-scale measurement of ChatGPT's reliability in the generic QA scenario with a carefully curated set of 5,695 questions across ten datasets and eight domains.
+We find that ChatGPT's reliability varies across different domains, especially underperforming in law and science questions.
+We also demonstrate that system roles, originally designed by OpenAI to allow users to steer ChatGPT's behavior, can impact ChatGPT's reliability.
+We further show that ChatGPT is vulnerable to adversarial examples, and even a single character change can negatively affect its reliability in certain cases.
+We believe that our study provides valuable insights into ChatGPT's reliability and underscores the need for strengthening the reliability and security of large language models (LLMs).

 - No more Reviewer #2: Subverting Automatic Paper-Reviewer Assignment using Adversarial Learning. [[paper]](https://arxiv.org/abs/2303.14443)
   - Thorsten Eisenhofer, Erwin Quiring, Jonas Möller, Doreen Riepel, Thorsten Holz, Konrad Rieck. *USENIX Security Symposium 2023*
   - Key Word: Adversarial Attacks; Paper-Reviewer Assignment.